COSC3020/tsp-local-search-noahvogt1/README.md

 # Traveling Salesperson Problem -- Local Search

+I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
+All of the work is my own, except where stated otherwise.
+I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.

+I had some help from aiden because I didn't know exactly what tsp local search was but he gave me the run down on what this explenation below means.
+I also had help from chatGPT to help rearrange the route list.

 This exercise is about the Traveling Salesperson Problem I mentioned in the lecture on NP-hard problems -- given a set of cities, determine the length of the shortest tour that visits all of them.
 We can get from any city to any other